Venice Film Festival day eight reviews: Spring Breakers and The Company You Keep

 Widower and local lawyer Jim Grant (Robert Redford) is somehow connected to Sharon’s crimes and runs away to prove his innocence, worried for the life of his daughter.

-A deep and classic thriller that will entertain and instruct from the beginning to the end.
+This is a deep and classic thriller that will entertain and instruct from the beginning to the end.
 The great cast also includes Nick Nolte, Chris Cooper, Stanley Tucci, Anna Kendrick, Brandan Gleeson and Julie Christie.

 Filippo L’Astorina, the Editor